Eshott Hall

 The previous owner, Ho Sanderson, was a great grandson of Bainbridge.
 Beginning in 1997, he carried out major restoration works and brought the building back into use.
 It is now operated commercially as a stately home offering accommodation, weddings and conferencing.
-The present owners are Robert and Gina Parker.
+The previous owners are Robert and Gina Parker, who recently sold the hall to Wildhive UK ltd, November 2024.